DIGImend/digimend.github.io/support/howto/trbl/diagnostics/index.md

 title: Collecting tablet diagnostics
 summary: How to collect diagnostics to help make a driver
 ---
-Disclaimer: the DIGImend project currently lacks capacity to process diagnostics and make tablet drivers although you still can send diagnostics, we cannot promise that any drivers will be made for the tablets in question.

-Please follow these steps to collect the information required to make a driver for your tablet.
+You can follow these steps to collect information which can help make a driver for your tablet.
 Please send the resulting files to the [DIGImend-devel](mailto:DIGImend-devel@lists.sourceforge.net?subject=Tablet%20diagnostics) maillist.

+However, the DIGImend project doesn't have the capacity to process all diagnostics and make drivers for all possible tablets, so we cannot promise that any drivers will be made for the tablet in question.

 All the steps need to be executed in a terminal with the tablet plugged in.
 You could use either a text mode console or a terminal emulator